 When the internet came along, I added web design to my portfolio.

-I had a job I thought was safe.
-I had chosen to go to work for someone else because, after years of self employment, I’d gotten tired of feeling like I had to constantly be selling myself.
+After years of self employment, I’d gotten tired of feeling like I had to constantly be selling myself, so I had chosen to go to work for someone else.
 I wanted a break.

 This job turned out to be really good, with the best boss I ever had.
 He’s a lawyer, and he specialized in monitoring compliance.
 That means, he made sure that companies were doing business in the ways they were legally and ethically supposed to.

-In this case, the company was a multinational bank, and we were watching what they did in their consumer lending department.
+In this case, the company was a multinational bank.
+We watched what they did in their consumer lending department.

-We figured we were safe, because the bank was under orders from the Federal Trade Commission to maintain this compliance program.
+We figured our jobs were safe, because the bank was under orders from the Federal Trade Commission to maintain this compliance program.

-On March 9, 2009, I walked into the office and found my coworkers and my boss sitting in his office, in stunned silence.
+On March 9, 2009, I walked into the office and found the entire team sitting in stunned silence.

-I had come in late that morning after a doctor’s appointment.
-I had missed the phone call from our company’s liaison at the big corporation we did most of our work for.
+I had come in late that morning after a doctor’s appointment, so I’d missed the phone call from our company’s liaison at the big corporation we did most of our work for.
 “Sorry,” she told my boss.
 “The bank just shut down all of their US consumer lending operations.
 The compliance program is shut down, effective immediately.”

 During the next year, I applied for more than 200 positions, and got an interview.
 One.
-Then a friend managed to get me hired on as a temp in a call center, and after three months of that I was more than ready to go back to freelancing.
+Then a friend got me hired on as a temp in a call center, and after three months of that I was more than ready to go back to freelancing.